cawasser/chocolate/README.md

     repeated DataPoint = 2;
 ```

-and you write a helper function to generate large number of `DataPoint` instances to fill it:
+and you write a helper function to generate a large number of `DataPoint` instances to fill it:

 ``` clojure
 (ns sample.helpers)